-43. SMC 25.05.360.D provides "If at any time after the issuance of a DS a proposal is changed so, in the judgment of the lead agency, there are no probable significant adverse environmental impacts, the DS shall be withdrawn and a DNS issued instead."
+- 46. SMC 25.05.360.D provides, "If at any time after the issuance of a DS a proposal is changed so, in the judgment of the lead agency, there are no probable significant adverse environmental impacts, the DS shall be withdrawn and a DNS issued instead." - 47.

-- 44. SMC 23.88.020 grants the Director the authority to issue an Interpretation, which is a "decision by the Director as to the meaning, application, or intent of any development regulation in this Title 23 . . . as it relates to a specific property[.]" - 45.
-SMC 23.54.035.C.2.c provides that "[w]here the Director finds, after consulting with the property user, that site design and use of the property will not result in vehicles extending beyond the property line, loading berth lengths may be reduced to not less than the following . . .
-Low- and Medium-demand Uses.
-Twenty-five (25) feet." - 46.
 The purpose of Design Review is to "[e]ncourage better design and site planning to help ensure that new development enhances the character of the city and sensitively fits into neighborhoods while allowing diversity and creativity."
-SMC 23.41.002.A. - 47.
+SMC 23.41.002.A. - 48.
 The Citywide Guidelines and Council-approved neighborhood design guidelines "provide the basis for Design Review Board recommendations and City design review decisions."
-SMC 23.41.010.A. - 48.
+SMC 23.41.010. - 49.
 SMC 23.41.014 describes the design review process.
-"The purpose of the early design guidance public meeting is to identify concerns about the site and the proposed project, receive comments from the public, review the design guidelines applicable to the site, identify guideline priorities, and explore conceptual design or siting alternatives."
-SMC 23.41.014.C.2.
-"The Board shall identify the applicable guidelines of highest priority to the Board, referred to as the "guideline priorities".
-The Board shall summarize and consider any community consensus regarding design resulting from community outreach, or as expressed at the meeting or in written comments received."
-SMC 23.41.014.D.1.
-"During a regularly scheduled evening meeting of the Design Review Board, the Board shall review the summary of public comments on the project's design, the project's design and consistency with the guideline priorities, and the Director's review of the project's design and consistency with the guideline priorities, and make a recommendation[.]"
-SMC 23.41.014.F.1. - 49.
+"Based on the concerns expressed at the early design guidance public meeting or in writing to the Design Review Board, the applicable guidelines of highest priority to the neighborhood, referred to as the 'guideline priorities,' shall be identified.
+The Board shall incorporate any community consensus regarding design expressed at the meeting into its guideline priorities, to the extent the consensus is consistent with the design guidelines and reasonable in light of the facts of the proposed development."
+SMC 23.41.014.C.1. - 50.
 The Director must consider the Board's recommendation.
-SMC 23.41.008.F.2.
-If four or more members of the Board agree to a recommendation, the Director "shall issue a decision that makes compliance with the recommendation of the Design Review Board a condition of permit approval," unless the Director concludes that the recommendation inconsistently applies the design review guidelines, exceeds the Boards authority, conflicts with SEPA conditions or other applicable requirements, or conflicts with state or federal law.
-SMC 23.41.008.F.3.
+If four or more members of the Board agree to a recommendation, the Director "shall issue a decision that makes compliance with the recommendation of the Design Review Board a condition of permit approval," unless the Director concludes that the recommendation inconsistently applies the design review guidelines, exceeds the Board's authority, conflicts with SEPA conditions or other applicable requirements, or conflicts with state or federal law.
+SMC 23.41.014.F.3.